-- A. Shoreline uses, activities, developments and their associated structures and equipment shall be located, designed and operated to protect the ecological processes and functions of critical areas. - B. New and/or expanded development proposals shall integrate protection of wetlands, fish and wildlife habitat, and flood hazard reduction with other stream management provisions to ensure no net loss of ecological functions. - C. Critical areas within the shoreline jurisdiction shall be regulated for any use, development, or activity as provided in accordance with this Program and Appendix B. - D. If provisions of Appendix B and other parts of this Program conflict, the provisions most protective of ecological resources shall apply, as determined by the City. - E. Unless otherwise stated, critical area buffers associated with jurisdictional shoreline areas shall be regulated in accordance with this Program and Appendix B, including but not limited to, Section 2.5, Table 7, and Table 8. - F. These provisions do not extend the shoreline jurisdiction beyond the limits specified in this Program as defined in Section 3.1, Applicability. - G. All critical areas and critical areas buffers located outside of the jurisdiction of the Shoreline Management Act shall be subject to the provisions of the Castle Rock Municipal Code and the Washington State Growth Management Act.
+- A. Shoreline uses, activities, developments and their associated structures and equipment shall be located, designed and operated to protect the ecological processes and functions of critical areas.
+Provide a level of protection to critical areas located within shoreline jurisdiction that assures no net loss of shoreline ecological functions necessary to sustain shoreline natural resources. - B. New and/or expanded development proposals shall integrate protection of wetlands, fish and wildlife habitat, and flood hazard reduction with other stream management provisions to ensure no net loss of ecological functions. - C. Critical areas within the shoreline jurisdiction shall be regulated for any use, development, or activity as provided in accordance with this Program and Appendix B. - D. If provisions of Appendix B and other parts of this Program conflict, the provisions most protective of ecological resources shall apply, as determined by the City. - E. Unless otherwise stated, critical area buffers associated with jurisdictional shoreline areas shall be regulated in accordance with this Program and Appendix B, including but not limited to, Section 2.5, Table 7, and Table 8. - F. These provisions do not extend the shoreline jurisdiction beyond the limits specified in this Program as defined in Section 3.1, Applicability. - G. All critical areas and critical areas buffers located outside of the jurisdiction of the Shoreline Management Act shall be subject to the provisions of the Castle Rock Municipal Code and the Washington State Growth Management Act.